melissa-04/tubitak-breast-spatial-analysis/README.md

-Spatial Transcriptomics Analysis of Breast Cancer TÜBİTAK 2209-A Research Project
+## Spatial Transcriptomics Analysis of Breast Cancer
-Project Overview
+## TÜBİTAK 2209-A Research Project

-This project investigates cancer stem cell (CSC) potential in breast cancer using spatial transcriptomics data.
+## Project Overview

-The main objective is to determine whether the invasive front of the tumor shows different stemness potential compared to the tumor core.
++This project investigates cancer stem cell (CSC) potential in breast cancer using spatial transcriptomics data.

-To estimate stemness, I used CytoTRACE2, which predicts differentiation potential based on gene expression diversity.
++The main objective is to determine whether the invasive front of the tumor shows different stemness potential compared to the tumor core.

-Research Hypothesis
++To estimate stemness, I used CytoTRACE2, which predicts differentiation potential based on gene expression diversity.

-Cancer progression and metastasis are often driven by stem-like tumor cells.
+## Research Hypothesis :   Cancer progression and metastasis are often driven by stem-like tumor cells.

-The hypothesis of this project is:
+##The hypothesis of this project is:

 The invasive front of breast tumors has higher cancer stem cell potential than the tumor core.

 To test this hypothesis, I built a systematic spatial analysis pipeline including quality control, deconvolution, cancer-rich filtering, and potency scoring.

-Dataset Description
+## Dataset Description

-Spatial Transcriptomics Data
+**Spatial Transcriptomics Data**

 Platform: 10x Genomics Visium